 - Sprinkle about 3 tbsp of the sugar on the ham, drizzle about 3 tbsp of the honey.
 Place the rest of the pineapples in the pan with the ham if you don"t eat them, I unusually eat one or two.

-- Cover the ham with foil and roast for about 45 minutes then drizzle about 3 tbsp of the honey and sprinkle about 3 tbsp of brown sugar over the ham and base the ham with the juices at this time add the rest of the pineapple juice from the pineapples cover and place the ham back into the oven.
+- Cover the ham with foil and roast for about 45 minutes then drizzle about 3 tbsp of the honey and sprinkle about 3 tbsp of brown sugar over the ham and baste the ham with the juices at this time add the rest of the pineapple juice from the pineapples cover and place the ham back into the oven.

-- After about 1 hour and 30 minutes of cook time uncover the ham drizzle the rest of the honey and sprinkle the rest of the sugar over the ham and bast again with the juices, place the ham back into the oven uncovered basting every 10 minutes for 30 minutes.
+- After about 1 hour and 30 minutes of cook time uncover the ham drizzle the rest of the honey and sprinkle the rest of the sugar over the ham and baste again with the juices, place the ham back into the oven uncovered basting every 10 minutes for 30 minutes.
 Your ham should be nice and golden brown.

 *Once the ham have cooked cover the ham until the ham is cooled and the juices have distributed throughout the ham, cutting the ham before the cooling process will cause your juices to escape and causing you to have a dry ham and we do not what that to happen so wait about 30 to 40 minutes.